ImangazalievM/Scripto/README.md

 }
 ```

-To call a function we should create Java-interface with JS-functions description:
+To call a function we must create Java-interface with JS-functions description:

 ```java
 public interface LoginScript {